 Whether you are filing a claim with your own insurance through your PIP, or filing a claim against an aggressive driver, you deserve to be fully compensated for the injuries you have suffered.
 Insurance adjusters aren’t always as eager about offering you your full settlement amount as they should be, and you may be offered a settlement that is less than you deserve.

 One way that you can improve your chances of recovering your full settlement amount is to work with an experienced attorney.
-At the law offices of Whibbs Stone Barnett, P.A., our Florida automobile accident lawyers know how to investigate your claim, determine liability, and prove how much your claim is worth in order to get you the amount you need.
+At the law offices of Whibbs Stone Barnett Turner, PA, our Florida automobile accident lawyers know how to investigate your claim, determine liability, and prove how much your claim is worth in order to get you the amount you need.